Back to Top

 Infrastructure

-Responsible at Head of Division level to manage the IT aspects of the selection and delivery of systems to support Census 2021 recruitment, field operations and processing and ensure that the delivery of these systems is coordinated between Census IT and the relevant business areas.
+Responsible at Head of Division level to manage the IT aspects of the selection and delivery of systems to support both internal and external data collection and processing, Census recruitment, field operations and processing, and to ensure that the delivery of these systems is coordinated between the relevant business areas.

 Data Collection Technology